JeremyGrosser/wacc/README.md

 label the `goto` is jumping to is indeed in the wrong place, I think I need to add a new fixup pass in the assembly stage that moves the label if it precedes a `For_Init_Node`.
 I'm not certain this is the right approach though.

+## Chapter 9: Functions
+This chapter starts with renaming some of the AST nodes.
+I took this as an opportunity to do some more significant refactoring and cleanup.
+I added forward declarations for all of the AST types, parsing, and semantic analysis functions.
+I had been adding the forward declarations only where needed, but this requires careful ordering of the subprogram bodies and it was starting to get hard to keep track of.
+I now understand why forward declarations are required by the GNAT-mode style checks.

+The AST refactoring has left me wishing I had defined more of an interface to the data structure, rather than exposing the raw type definitions.
+If I had done that, I wouldn't have needed to modify every subprogram that manipulates the AST.
+Looking at some other mature compiler implementations, I can see that the AST API is quite well abstracted.
+I doubt I'll be making such a large change at this stage, but I'll definitely remember this for my next compiler project.

+Once again, this chapter has me implementing surprising parts of the C standard.
+A lot of things, like nested function declarations, feel like they weren't really intentional language design decisions but were rules reverse engineered from the behavior of an existing compiler.
+I wonder if there's any written history about how C evolved.
+I'm a bit spoiled by Ada's extensive documentation, especially around the early design decisions.

+My progress has slowed down quite a bit, as I've gotten pulled into other projects- the new RP2350 is a particularly interesting ball of yarn to play with.

+The weather in Seattle has been exceptional this summer so I've been spending more time outside too.
+I expect to have more time for the compiler when it starts raining in a few months.